marshmello61/derpfest_OTA/README.md

 ## Recent Build -

-📱Build date: 20-08-2019
+📱Build date: 27-8-2019
-📟Build size: 969mb
+📟Build size: 678.18mb
+📨 Recommended Gapps: arm64 9.0 nano

-NOTE: The above build has Gapps prebuilt, so no need to flash
+NOTE: The recent build does not have Gapps.

 ### ^Changelog for recent build -